Howard Komives: Professional career

 Komives was selected thirteenth overall in the second round by the New York Knicks in the 1964 NBA draft.
 He was named to the All-Rookie Team in 1965, after starting in every regular-season match and averaging 12.2 points per game.
 After the Knicks acquired Dick Barnett prior to the 1965-66 season, Komives was shifted to point guard, a position with which he struggled, drawing the wrath of Knicks fans.
 The most productive campaign of his professional career was in 1967, when his averages per contest were 15.7 points and 6.2 assists.

 By the time Red Holzman became the Knicks' coach midway through the 1967–68 season, Komives was involved in a personal feud with Cazzie Russell that negatively affected the rest of the team.
 Russell was an ardent supporter of Richard Nixon in the 1968 Presidential election, while Komives worked for the Hubert Humphrey campaign.
 With the emergence of Walt Frazier as the starting point guard, Komives was traded along with Walt Bellamy to the Pistons for Dave DeBusschere on December 19, 1968.
 DeBusschere would become the last major addition to the Knicks before it won its first NBA Championship in 1970.

 In 2007, Komives was inducted into the Ohio Basketball Hall of Fame.

+Coaching career

+On September 7, 1983, Komives was announced as the head coach for the Ohio Mixers of the Continental Basketball Association (CBA).
+On December 22, he resigned after accumulating a 2–8 record.

+Death

 Komives died at University of Toledo Medical Center on March 22, 2009, at age 67.
 His wife Marcia had found him unconscious and unresponsive in their home three days earlier.